-On or before January 1, 2019, the Department is required to begin collecting data on all stops conducted by peace officers within the Department.
-Commencing on or before April 1, 2020, the Department is required to annually report to the California Attorney General data on all stops conducted by peace officers within the Department during the preceding calendar year (Government Code § 12525.5).
+On or before January 1, 2019, the Department was required to begin collecting stop data for all contacts meeting the criteria outlined in the Racial and Identity Profiling Act (RIPA) and related regulations.
+Moving forward, the Department is required to annually report this data to the California Attorney General (Government Code § 12525.5).